JoeWoodworker

 Platens/Caul for the Vacuum Press

-The platen system inside the vacuum bag is what keeps the panel flat while the press is in use.
-It also allows air to flow out of the vacuum bag to the vacuum source thereby creating evenly distributed pressure inside the bag.
+The platen system inside the vacuum bag serves two purposes.
+First, it helps to keep the veneered panel flat while the glue is setting up.
+More importantly, the grooves on the platen allow air to flow out of the vacuum bag to the vacuum source thereby creating an evenly distributed level of vacuum inside.

 Breather Mesh Trick